pushkin-consortium/pushkin/docs-gitbook/developers/getting-started-on-development.md

 After you `yarn add` all of the dependencies, you can write the test codes.

-### npm link for pushkin-worker, pushkin-api, and pushkin-client
+### yalc for pushkin-worker, pushkin-api, and pushkin-client

 If you are working on any of the utility packages (pushkin-worker, pushkin-api, pushkin-client), trying out your new code is not straightforward.
 These packages are included into the experiments and sites via npm.
 Normally, that means you can only include published versions.
-You can get around this using [`npm link`](https://docs.npmjs.com/cli/v9/commands/npm-link?v=true#description).
-In addition to the official npm documentation, there are plenty of useful discussions online.
+We can get around this using [`yalc`](https://github.com/wclr/yalc).

+(Note that for those familiar with using [`npm link`](https://docs.npmjs.com/cli/v9/commands/npm-link?v=true#description), that won't work here because we use a Docker environment to test sites.
+Supposedly there is a way to hack Docker compatibility into your usage of npm link, but it seems too complex relative to the solution here.)

+Briefly, suppose you are testing out a new version of pushkin-worker.
+You'll have a directory with a pushkin site you are working on and an experiment in it for which you want to try out the new version of pushkin-worker.

+1. Install yalc: `yarn global add yalc`
+2. Go to the `worker` directory within the experiment folder.
+Typically this will be [project root]/experiments/[experiment name]/worker.
+3. Run `yalc publish`
+3. Go to the root directory of your dev version of pushkin-worker.
+4. Run `yalc add pushkin-worker`.
+5. Open the Dockerfile in that directory and edit it to copy yalc files:

+`COPY .yalc /usr/src/app/.yalc/
+COPY ./yalc.lock /usr/src/app/`

+These lines need to come BEFORE the WORKDIR is changed.
+So for example:

+`FROM --platform=linux/amd64 node:20.2
+COPY Dockerfile index.js package.json start.sh yarn.lock /usr/src/app/
+COPY .yalc /usr/src/app/.yalc/
+COPY ./yalc.lock /usr/src/app/
+WORKDIR /usr/src/app
+RUN yarn install --production
+RUN apt-get update && apt-get install -qy netcat EXPOSE 8000
+CMD ["bash","start.sh"]`

+(This final step is pretty well explained in the yalc README)

+You should be good to go.

 ## Pushkin jsPsych